Administering deceased estates

-We assist executors and trustees with every aspect of administering, distributing and finalising an estate, as well as advising beneficiaries and potential beneficiaries on their rights, particularly with respect to making an inheritance claim.
+We assist executors and trustees with every aspect of administering, distributing and finalising an estate, as well as advising parties on their rights, particularly with respect to making or defending an inheritance claim.
 In the case of disputed wills, we work to protect beneficiaries and achieve a fair outcome through dispute resolution, mediation, or, if necessary, court proceedings.

 In the event that a person has died without leaving a will we advise on how the estate should be legally divided and who has the right to administer the estate.
 We also make applications to allow the estate to be administered without a will.